google/exposure-notifications-server/docs/server_functional_requirements.md

   * Description: 2 letter country to identify the region(s) a key is valid for.
 * `appPackageName` (**REQUIRED**)
   * Type: string
-  * Description: name of the application bundle that sent the request.
+  * Description: Name of the application being used to send the request.
+This is used to determine what app is uploading keys and if it is an allowed region for that app.
 * `platform` (**DEPRECATED**)
   * Type: string
   * Description: Mobile device platform this request originated from.